hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Roster Map

-A States API map `Roster Map` (separate from the PBJ Map modeled above) will be introduced.
+A States API map `Roster Map` will be introduced.
 It will contain keys which will be the hash of the roster (of type `byte`) and values of type `Roster`.
 This map will store all candidate and active rosters.
 It will be an implementation of `ReadableKVState<>` and `WriteableKVState<>` interfaces.

 The `byte` key of the Roster Map will be of the widely used type `com.hedera.pbj.runtime.io.buffer.Bytes`.